 - Relapse in the parent/carer's mental health;

 Professionals need to carefully consider the implications for children when closing their involvement with parents with a mental health problem.
 Consideration should be given to informing the appropriate Children's Social Care Services team in order that the implications for the child are assessed.

 5. Children Visiting Psychiatric Hospitals

 Psychiatric In-Patient facilities should have written policies regarding visiting of patients by children.
 Visits should only take place following an assessment that it would be in the child's best interests.

 Where there are child welfare concerns regarding visits to patients detained under the Mental Health Act, The Trust may ask Children's Social Care to assess whether such a visit is in the child's best interests.

 6. Special/High Security Hospitals

-It is only in very unusual circumstances that a child would visit a patient in a special or high security hospital.
-When such a visit is proposed practitioners involved with the family should be clear of the purpose of the visit, the wishes of the child, and whether it is in their interests to undertake such a visit.
+It is only in very unusual circumstances that a child would visit a patient in a special or high security facility.
+When such a visit is proposed, practitioners involved with the family should be clear regarding of the purpose of the visit, the wishes of the child, and whether it is in their best interests to undertake such a visit.
 Any assessment should take account of the welfare and emotional wellbeing of the child.